 You need a special license to drive a gigantic vehicle like a truck.
 Truck drivers have exceptional skill when it comes to maneuvering through winding roads and rough terrain.
 Rigs can often cause large-scale accidents, which means as a truck driver, you need to be extra careful.
 Certain devices such as a dash cam, can greatly decrease accidents, produce evidence that can help you in a court of law, and dissuade potential burglars.
 A dash cam for truckers is different from one for an everyday SUV or sedan.
-Let’s take a look at which dash cams made it on our list.
+Let’s take a look at which models made it to our best dash cam for truckers list.

 Top 7 Dash Cams for Truckers Reviews & Comparison

 Roke R2-4K dashboard camera is Ultra HD, with a resolution up to 2160p.
 It’s hard to get a clearer picture than that.
 Truck drivers especially need to have an unhindered view of the road in front of them.
 The 4K resolution of this dash cam knocks many other competitors out of the park.
 Since many rig drivers make nightly runs, the super night vision technology on this camera also displays ultra-clear footage in low light conditions.

 Built-in Wifi and GPS features are a luxury not all dash cams have.
 We believe it’s of vital importance to select a dash cam with these two features for trucks.
 The Wifi allows you to configure and set everything with the compatible app, for easy viewing from your smartphone.
 All the captured footage can be uploaded and shared on social media.

 As for GPS, this will come in handy especially if you have a fleet of trucks you are managing.
 The GPS provides accurate video recording of driving location and speed of all your trucks.
 You can even view your route on Google Maps.

 Other features included in this best dash cam for truckers are parking mode, motion detection, a wide-angle lens, and G-sensor among others.